 You must enter the code (from the list that begins on page 15) for the country of which the recipient claims residency under that country's tax laws.
-Enter "OC" (other country) only when the country of residence does not appear on the list or the payment is made to an international organization (e.g., the United Nations).
+Enter "OC" (other country) only when the country of residence does not appear on the list or the payment is made to an international organization (for example, the United Nations).
 Enter "UC" (unknown country) only if the payment is to an unknown recipient.
-If you are making a payment to a QI or if you are a QI and are making a payment to a QI withholding rate pool, enter the country code of the QI.
+If you are making a payment to a QI, WP, or WT or if you are a QI, WP, or WT and are making a payment to a QI, WP, or WT withholding rate pool, enter the country code of the QI, WP, or WT.

-Note: If exemption code 04 appears in box 6 or if a reduced rate of withholding based on a treaty is entered in box 5, the country code entered in box 16 must be a country with which the United States has entered into an income tax treaty.
+If exemption code 04 (exempt under tax treaty) appears in box 6 or if a reduced rate of withholding based on a tax treaty is entered in box 5, the country code entered in box 16 must be a country with which the United States has entered into an income tax treaty.